barcek/phns/README.md

 #### Mapping

-Map by passing to the `.map` method the function to be applied to the internal value.
-The method return value is the result of the mapping.
+Each functor has a `.map` method for operations using its internal value.
+Map by passing to this method the function to be applied.

+With a non-pointed functor, the return value of the method is the result of the mapping.
 The internal value does not change.

 ```python
 demo_f.map(lambda x: x + 1)